padenot/web-audio-perf/README.md

 - Modify `web-audio-perf.bs`
 - *Optional* run [bikeshed](https://github.com/tabatkins/bikeshed/).
 If you
   don't want to bother with that, I can do it.
 There is a `Makefile` to do do.
-- Commit and send a PR
+- Commit and send a PR to `gh-pages` directly.

 # License